ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### Naming Convention: INSAR_ISCE_MULTI_BURST

-The naming scheme for products generated using the `INSAR_ISCE_MULTI_BURST` job type is a bit different from the scheme used for `INSAR_ISCE_BURST` products.
+The naming scheme for products generated using the `INSAR_ISCE_MULTI_BURST` job type is different from the scheme used for `INSAR_ISCE_BURST` products.

 The basename of the multi-burst InSAR files follows this naming convention: